COVID-19 Vaccination – can an employer make it compulsory for employees?

 - Data protection

 If an employer wants to know whether an employee has had a vaccine it will need to comply with data protection legislation as information about an individual’s vaccination status will be special category personal data.
 This has strict protection under data protection law and there are data protection implications of requiring employees to provide information on their vaccination status, verifying its accuracy and retaining that data.
-It will need to be processed and stored particularly carefully.
+In essence, an employer may be able to rely on a health and safety reason to justify the collection of such data but it would be prudent to first carry out a data protection impact assessment and also to adopt a policy that clearly states the reasons for the processing.
+Such a policy should also state that the data will be held secure, confidential and state whether there is any intention for it to be sent to a third party.
+The Information Commission has recently produced guidance in this area.

 Contractual requirement for vaccination